Companion to LJV · Weird Thursday IV · The Roxie · SF

 Affordance

-A relationship between an object and an actor that lets the actor do something.
-A chair affords sitting because of its height, depth, and stability.
+A relationship between an object and an agent that makes a given action possible.
+A chair affords sitting.

 Perceived affordance